 By Megan Scharfenberg

 The countdown to USPC Championships is getting down to the wire.
 For many members, this event is the cumulation of all the hard work they have put into being a Pony Club member for the past year.
 Now it is time to get ready to hit the road!
-We have a few tips and tricks to offer to help make your preparations for the 2022 USPC Championships go smoothly.
+We have a few tips and tricks to offer to help make your preparations for USPC Championships go smoothly.

 Think About Your Mount